avidas/avidas.github.com/source/_posts/2020-04-12-thriving-under-siege.markdown

 *Besieged*

-When I think about a one line description of the reality of living in NYC during the Covid-19 outbreak, that one word aptly describes it.
+That one word captures the reality of living in NYC during the Covid-19 pandemic.
 It feels like being surrounded by an invisible, encroaching army, with no end to the siege in sight.

 Everyday we are exposed to terrible news, how [immigrants are hurting in my beloved Jackson Heights neighborhood](https://www.nytimes.com/2020/04/09/nyregion/coronavirus-queens-corona-jackson-heights-elmhurst.html), mass burial grounds either locally or abroad in Italy and China.
 Bustling businesses in NYC have been reduced to laying off hard working employees.